dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 * Require you to accept terms and conditions.

 * Disable the camera.
 The purpose of this policy is to prevent you from photographing proprietary information, and also to remove distractions from school environments.
-Schools might disable cameras on classroom devices so that students cannot share tests materials.
+Schools might disable cameras on classroom devices so that students cannot share test materials.

 * Require that all data on the device is encrypted.
 If lost or stolen, this policy helps protect the data on your device.
 It also protects data that is shared between devices or apps.